 Understanding a restaurant profit and loss statement (P&L) is a critical part of running a restaurant business – especially if you are a restaurant owner with multiple locations.
 A P&L statement can provide valuable insight into the net income and bottom line for each of your store locations.

-A restaurant profit and loss statement, otherwise known as an income statement, is a financial report that gives an overview of your restaurant’s revenue, costs, and expenses during a specific period of time.
+A restaurant profit and loss statement, otherwise known as a restaurant income statement, is a financial report that gives an overview of your restaurant’s revenue, costs, and expenses during a specific period of time.
 This tool helps you understand your net profit or loss.

 The numbers from your P&L can help you identify what is helping or hurting your business, enabling data-driven decisions about cutting food costs, adjusting labor scheduling, or changing menu prices.
 With detailed numbers about your total costs and total sales breakdowns, a P&L provides actionable insight into the strengths and weaknesses of your business.